simon741/edu-devcamp/HOL/HOL8/README.md

 ## Exercise 3: Modify the LUIS app<a name="ex3"></a>

 1. Log in to [www.luis.ai/applications](https://www.luis.ai/applications) using the same account you use to log in to Azure.
 Click on `My apps` if you are not redirected automatically.
 In the list of apps, find the app that begins with the name specified in `App name` in the Bot Service blade when you created the Bot Service.
+Note: If the LUIS page does not list your bot delete it and create a new bot.

     ![image](./media/2018-09-19-12-53-00.jpg)